Exawind/amr-wind/docs/sphinx/developer/regression_testing.rst

    cd ${HOME}/exawind/source/amr-wind
    # Create a build directory
    mkdir build-test
+   cd build-test
    # Run configure with testing flags
-   cmake -DAMR_WIND_ENABLE_TESTS=ON -DAMR_WIND_TEST_WITH_FCOMPARE=ON ../
+   cmake -DAMR_WIND_ENABLE_TESTS=ON ../
    # Build code
    make -j 4

 .. tip::

    The flag ``AMR_WIND_ENABLE_TESTS`` activates CTest facility and enables the use of CTest to run the regression test facility.
-However, this in itself does not check whether the tests are producing the correct output.
-The second flag ``AMR_WIND_TEST_WITH_FCOMPARE`` uses AMReX :program:`fcompare` utility to test the plotfile outputs against *gold files* to ensure that the results haven't changed.
+Running :program:`ctest` in this mode runs the tests but the results of the tests are not compared to any reference (i.e., gold) files.
+A successful test in this mode indicates that the test completed without error but it does not imply correctness.
+For that, the reader is referred to the section on `Testing against gold files`_.

-Upon successful build, you will notice that a new executable :program:`fcompare` is built, and CTest has been enabled.
+Upon successful build, you will notice CTest has been enabled.

 .. code-block:: console